amitmerchant1990/reverie/reviewers.md

 So, reviewers will want to be especially available from the 15th to the 22nd of each month.

 ## What is the time commitment for reviewers?
 An initial term of one year, renewable.
+We hope to keep the total load in terms of papers per year at less than 18.
 If a reviewer will be unavailable in any given month, they should notify the editors in chief.

 # Review Form